the-vampiire/mcp-sse/README.md

 7. try to connect to the server using the inspector, observe the network (pending SSE connection), server and inspector logs

-8. in another terminal tab / session run the server using nodejs
+8. kill the bun server then  run the server using nodejs

 ```bash
 npm run start:node